Everything to Know About the LinkedIn Social Selling Index

 These steps look easy because they are.
 As I said, LinkedIn wants you to work on bettering your SSI.
 It means you're using their platform to create your brand, connect with others, and create opportunities.
 Everything they offer.

 So use the information they provide.
-Take the extra 60 seconds, find your score, learn from it and do what you can to improve it.
-Start tinkering with the factors, and you will see the growth start.
+Take the extra 60 seconds, find your score, learn from it, and do what you can to improve it.
+Start tinkering with the factors, and you will see the growth starts.

 It will make you stand out above those who don't.